|

 incorporating elements of many ports-of-call: the widow's walk of New England,

-of the Deep South.
-Curry's son Milton completed the Mansion in 1899, furnishing
+colonnades of the Deep South.
+Curry's son Milton completed the Mansion in

-it with the 18th-century antiques and Victorian pieces gracing the parlor
+1899, furnishing it with the 18th-century antiques and Victorian pieces

 |